-- i) Incremental investment and acquisition opportunities; - ii) Equity and debt capital available from capital markets; - iii) Equity and debt credit; - iv) Sale of assets; - vi) Limiting the size of the investment program; and - vi) New share issuances if available on favorable terms.
+- i) Incremental investment and acquisition opportunities; - ii) Equity and debt capital available from capital markets; - iii) Sale of assets; and - iv) New share issuances if available on favorable terms.

-Except as otherwise disclosed, the Company is not subject to any external financial covenants at June 30, 2023 and 2022.
+The Company is not subject to any external financial covenants at June 30, 2024 and 2023.